aaronburt/starlight-aaronburt/src/content/docs/projects/java/luhn.md

 ```

 ---
-Amended: 4 Hours later...
+Amended version
 ----

-I wrote an improved version of the code because I thought why not
+I rewrote an improved version of the code because I thought, "Why not?"
+Sure, there are perhaps some extra changes I could make, but it follows the principle of not overengineering the solution.

 ```java
 import java.util.LinkedList;